 If you lose your passport and visa while overseas, you’ll need to report it to the authorities as soon as possible.
-You can report lost or stolen Australian passports to the Australian Passport Information Service online (or over the phone if you’re in Australia),.
-You’ll need to check the procedure for reporting a lost visa with the immigration authorities in the country you are in.
+You can report lost or stolen Australian passports to the Australian Passport Information Service online (or over the phone if you’re in Australia).
+You’ll need to check the procedure for reporting a lost visa with a specific country's immigration authorities .

 Travel insurance can cover the cost of replacement